JalIrani/WavyleadResearch/readme.md

-Wavyleaf iOS project is intended to be an initial consent form for the actual Wavyleaf project
+# WavyleafResearch - iOS: Intended to be the consent form in the actual Wavyleaf project
+# Created by: Jal Irani
+# Installation

-To setup you must download research kit found at: https://github.com/ResearchKit/ResearchKit/tree/cb001e2f4e781740bc3a3c6dc494ddfbd97cffea You may have to drag the .xcodeproj file where the current ResearchKit.xcodeproj file is.
+This project utilizes ResearchKit so you may need to download the repo found at: https://github.com/ResearchKit/ResearchKit/tree/cb001e2f4e781740bc3a3c6dc494ddfbd97cffea Then drag the ResearchKit.xcodeproj to replace the one existing in the project.